pearu/pearu.github.io/using_omniscidb_conda.md

 $ conda create -n omniscidb-env -c conda-forge omniscidb
 ```

-that will install the latest ``omniscidb`` conda forge package and all
+that will install the latest ``omniscidb`` conda-forge package (5.10) and all
-its prerequisites.
+its prerequisites to newly created conda environment ``omniscidb-env``.

 Notice that this will install CPU-only version of the omniscidb software.

-To install CUDA-enabled version of the omniscidb software, use
+To install the CUDA-enabled version of the omniscidb software, use

 ```bash
 $ conda create -n omniscidb-cuda-env -c conda-forge omniscidb=*=*cuda
 ```

-Do not install CPU-only and CUDA-enabled omniscidb to the same environment!
+Warning: Do not install CPU-only and CUDA-enabled omniscidb software
+to the same environment!

 ## Create conda environment for running omniscidb clients